joexu22/BamaWebScraper/README.md

 Install Docker

-Run the following command for a simple BeautifulSoup test code:
+Run the following command for a simple BeautifulSoup test code:<br>
 ```docker-compose up```

 TODO: I actually need to get to the real part of the project, the Selenium scraper